ECMA-262-5 in detail. Chapter 1. Properties and Property Descriptors.

 There are named properties, which available for ECMAScript program and internal properties, which available directly only on implementation level (however, it is possible to manage some of them in ECMAScript program via special methods).
 We will consider them shortly.

-Named properties are distinct by set of attributes.
-Discussed in ES3 series, property attributes such as {ReadOnly}, {DontEnum} and other, in ES5 has been renamed to mean reversed boolean state.
+Named properties are distinct by a set of attributes.
+Discussed in ES3 series, property attributes such as {ReadOnly}, {DontEnum} and other, in ES5 have been renamed to mean reversed boolean state.
 Thus, common for both (data and accessor) named property types in ECMA-262-5 are two attributes:

 • [[Enumerable]]